Emerge/level-subkey/README.md

         //list all key/value on separator "|"
         sublevel.createReadStream({separator: '.'})
         //it will return all prefixed "|" keys: {key: "|abc", value:....}
++ createWriteStream supports
+  * Note: the writeStream do not support the options.path, options.separator parameters.

-* ![bug] the hooks may be memory leak when free sublevel.
+* [bug] fixed the hooks may be memory leak when free sublevel.
   * https://github.com/dominictarr/level-sublevel/issues/38
+  * sublevel.close will deregister hooks now.

 ## Main Concepts